AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 For manufacturers and other industrial organizations, finding the best way to minimize waste and inefficiency can have a major impact on the bottom line of your business.

 • Whole is greater than the sum of its parts: By combining sensor feeds with clean historical data on analytics platforms integrated to the scheduling system, industrial firms can reap these benefits.
-However, investing in only a part of the solution (e.g. analytics) may not result in substantial savings.
+However, investing in only part of the solution (e.g., analytics) may not yield substantial savings.

 • Human factor is key: Maintenance crews have years of experience working with machines.
 Instead of blindly following machine recommendations, businesses are advised to combine these insights with human expertise for optimal outcomes.